ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Metadata and Format
 The data must:
-1. Conform to Climate and Forecasting (CF) Conventions.
+1. Conform to [Climate and Forecasting (CF) Conventions](https://cfconventions.org/).
 Where data is provided in netCDF format (preferred) , full CF Convention compliance is required.
-For other data formats, CF Convention guidelines must be followed to all extents possible (for example, variable and data dimension names should use CF Convention naming standards).
+For other data formats, CF Convention guidelines must be followed to all extents possible (for example, variable and data dimension names should use CF Convention naming standards);
 1. Be in one of the following file formats:
-   1. netCDF (*preferred*)
+   1. netCDF (*preferred*);
-   1. text (CSV)
+   1. text (CSV);
-   1. GeoJSON
+   1. GeoJSON;
-   1. GeoTIFF
+   1. GeoTIFF;
-   1. Shapefile
+   1. Shapefile;
-1. Be associated with an accurate description of number of files and total dataset volume.
+1. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes).

 ### Quality Assurance/Quality Control Review
 The data must be associated with certifying documentation:
-1. Confirming that a quality assurance review has assessed that no errors exist in the data creation methodology.
+1. Confirming that a quality assurance review has assessed that no errors exist in the data creation methodology;
 1. Confirming that a quality control review has assessed that no data errors and metadata errors exist.